 - The vehicle tag and tax statement will include the $50 annual contribution required to maintain your KU license plate(s).

-- You have the option of renewing your KU license plate(s) in person at your county treasurer’s office, by mail to your county treasurer, or on-line via the State’s website at www.kswebtags.org.
+- You have the option of renewing your KU license plate(s) in person at your county treasurer’s office (or DMV for Johnson County residents), by mail to your county treasurer, or on-line via the State’s website at www.kswebtags.org.

 When should I purchase a plate?